ThioJoe/Auto-Synced-Translated-Dubs/README.md

 - This script was written with my own personal workflow in mind.
 That is:
     - I use [**OpenAI Whisper**](https://github.com/openai/whisper) to transcribe the videos locally, then use [**Descript**](https://www.descript.com/) to sync that transcription and touch it up with corrections.
     - Then I export the SRT file with Descript, which is ideal because it does not just butt the start and end times of each subtitle line next to each other.
 This means the resulting dub will preserve the pauses between sentences from the original speech.
 If you use subtitles from another program, you might find the pauses between lines are too short.
     - The SRT export settings in Descript that seem to work decently for dubbing are *150 max characters per line*, and *1 max line per card*.
+- The "Two Pass" synthesizing feature (can be enabled in the config) will drastically improve the quality of the final result, but will require synthesizing each clip twice, therefore doubling any API costs.

 ----